CA Resisting Arrest Examples

 Contact Us to Schedule a Free Case Evaluation

 If you have been arrested or cited for resisting arrest in Orange County, then contact a respected and experienced Orange County criminal defense attorney to aggressively represent your rights.
-The Law Offices of John D. Rogers provides unmatched representation for those charged with a crime against a police officer.
 Contact our office today to schedule your free confidential case evaluation.